jonathanmorgan/context_text/README.md

 ### applications

-Edit the `research/research/settings.py` file and add 'sourcenet', 'django\_config', '`django_messages`', and 'taggit' to your list of INSTALLED\_APPS:
+Edit the `research/research/settings.py` file and add '`sourcenet`', '`django_config`', '`django_messages`', and '`taggit`' to your list of INSTALLED\_APPS using the new django Config classes (stored by default in apps.py in the root of the application), rather than the app name:

+    INSTALLED_APPS = [
+        'django.contrib.auth',
+        'django.contrib.contenttypes',
+        'django.contrib.sessions',
+        'django.contrib.sites',
+        'django.contrib.messages',
+        'django.contrib.staticfiles',
+        # Uncomment the next line to enable the admin:
+        'django.contrib.admin',
+        # Uncomment the next line to enable admin documentation:
+        # 'django.contrib.admindocs',
+        'sourcenet.apps.SourcenetConfig',
+        'django_config.apps.Django_ConfigConfig',
+        'django_messages.apps.DjangoMessagesConfig',
+        'taggit',
+    ]

+- ARCHIVE - the old way, using just the application name:

         INSTALLED_APPS = [
             'django.contrib.auth',